davidenoma/gevat/README.md

 - **Performance Metrics**: Accuracy & AUC

 ### 4. Association Mapping
-- **Integration with MOKA**: Seamless pipeline for GWAS
+- **Integration with MOKA**: Seamless pipeline for GWAS using the neural network weights to implment:
-- **Multiple Weight Strategies**: Different biological interpretations
-- **Spectral Decorrelation**: Optional preprocessing for population structure
+- GEVAT variants (E,D,ED & XAI)

 ### Refer to moka documentation for more details on association mapping steps
 #### Link https://github.com/davidenoma/moka